 This research focuses on two emergent topics in human health discourse that seek to restore the disrupted relationship between humans and “nature”/the non-human in the Anthropocene by redefining what constitutes a healthy body: the human microbiome and the Paleo Diet.

-Thayer, Nathan (Geography) Reclaiming the Mountain: Coal mining, emergent food economies, and articulating geographies of hope in Appalachia (Committee Chair)
+Thayer, Nathan (Geography) Reclaiming the Mountain: Bee-keeping and post-Coal futures in West Virginia (Committee Chair)

 This PhD project is focused on the cultivation of new economic identities in former coal mining communities in Appalachia.

 Stanko, Haley (Geography) – Stakeholder Networks that Facilitate Urban Agriculture in Philadelphia